TolulopeFasola/Covid-19-Pandemic-Analysis/README.md

 ## Insights

-- From January to July 2020, total 829 million cases were confirmed, 388 million recovered, 397 active cases and 43 million deaths were recorded.
+- From January to July 2020, total of 829 million cases were confirmed, 388 million recovered, 397 active cases and 43 million deaths were recorded.
 - July recorded the highest recovery cases.
 - US is the state with the highest recovery rate of 56 million.
 US also recorded the highest death, confirmed cases and active cases.
 - From the analysis, July is seen with the highest cases of death, active, recovered and confirmed cases.